Updated on 25 March 2026

 Note: None of this information should be assumed as accurate and most of them are found online through cited sources and/or my own guesses.

-Parent Company - Garena (now Sea)
+Parent Company - Sea Limited

 Shopee CEO: Chris Feng (Rocket Internet, Zalora, Lazada, Sea [Shopee])

-What they do: Marketplace (?) for regional sellers and buyers
+What they do: Marketplace for regional sellers and buyers

 Shopee has one of the most competitive business models in the market today versus their alternatives;

-Most of the above charge fees/commissions and listing fees while the Shopee business model does not.
-Most of these do not stand a chance against Shopee's revenue model.
-The subsidised shipping is currently being done by Shopee and Lazada.
-These are huge competitive advantages against the listing model (Carousell, Mudah) and the commission/fee model (Qoo10, 11Street, Lelong, eBay, Lazada).
+The subsidised shipping is currently being done by Shopee and Lazada, although now more targeted (vouchers, minimum spend, campaigns) rather than fully subsidised.
+These are huge competitive advantages against the listing model (Carousell, Mudah) and the commission/fee model (Qoo10, Lelong, eBay, Lazada).

 Alibaba: Lazada, Alipay & Taobao